osm-merge/osm-merge/docs/extending.md

 and make data extracts from the converted GeoJson or OSM file, one for each task.
-I then load the external data set for a task into JOSM, make a new layer and download OSM data, and then work my way through eacch feature in the external dataset.
+I then load the external data set for a task into JOSM, make a new layer and download OSM data, and then work my way through each feature in the external dataset.

 # Workshop!!